 Adaptation or feeling at home stage

 The culture is no longer new or viewed as different.
-You have started to become bicultural, and can appreciate the UK and British cultural, while still able to criticise is but with a more open and deeper understanding that does not affect your mood.
-You are back to being yourself and can life and work to your full potential.
+You have started to become bicultural, and can appreciate the UK and British culture alongside your home culture.
+You are back to being yourself and can live and work to your full potential.

 Ongoing and help

-This adjustment period is different for everyone and affects them in different ways.
-You may also notice that you feel like you are starting back in the culture shock stage again.
-This is normal and you may repeat the stages, but it will be less intense and will not last as long.
+This adjustment period is different for everyone and effects them in different ways.
+You may repeat some of these stages, which is normal, but it will be less intense and will not last as long.
 Your lows will go quicker and your highs will last longer.

 Recognising how you are feeling and what might be causing it is important to improve your mood and your experience.
 Come and talk to an International Student Adviser in the Student Support Centre, who understand the difficulties you are going through.